Ed Piskor: Cartoonist Kayfabe and comics historian

 The Cartoonist Kayfabe YouTube series, created by Piskor and Jim Rugg, significantly impacted the comic book community by revisiting classic comic books, discussing the processes and stories behind them, and featuring notable figures from the industry.
 (The term "kayfabe" is generally used to refer to the portrayal of staged events within the world of professional wrestling as real, including the presentation of competition, rivalries, and personas.
 Piskor and Rugg shifted that approach to the comics industry.)
 Cartoonist Kayfabe has amassed over 1,800+ videos in its library since its creation.

-Cartoonist Kayfabe excelled in engaging with pivotal comic creators, thus preserving and celebrating the history of comics through rich, detailed discussions.
+Cartoonist Kayfabe engaged with pivotal comic creators, thus preserving and celebrating the history of comics through detailed discussions.
 This approach not only educated viewers about comic book artistry and storytelling but also celebrated the legacy of influential comic book series and their creators.
 One of the standout achievements of the series was the reunion of Kevin Eastman and Peter Laird for commentary on their iconic Teenage Mutant Ninja Turtles comics.

 Following Piskor's death, Rugg continued to post their backlog of previously recorded discussions online for several weeks, per Piskor's request.
 In July 2024, a video of the 'Ed Piskor Memorial Panel' from HeroesCon 2024 was posted.